mariegodon/graphql-times-clone/README.md

 # graphql-times-clone
-A clone of the New York Times movie reviews using GraphQL.
+A clone of the New York Times movie reviews using GraphQL, React, and Styled Components.

 -----------------------